hrchu/mogilefs-docs/README.md

 # MogileFS #

 ... is an anagram of OMG FILES!
 MogileFS is a non-POSIX distributed filestore.
 See [HighLevelOverview](HighLevelOverview.md) for an intro to what it is.
-See also [Danga](http://www.danga.com/mogilefs/) for a set of examples.

 ## Install Guides ##